César Acuña: 2016 Presidential nomination

-Disqualification
+Disqualification and later events

 Following the previous events, Acuña was accused of attempted vote-buying during a campaign trail, as he offered money to a disabled young man for his future medical operation.
 Describing his gesture as "humanitarian aid", the Electoral National Jury proceeded to open an investigation.
 He was subsequently barred from the election, alongside another front-runner candidate, Julio Guzmán, for irregularities in the nomination procedure.
 Although his campaign team presented extensive appeals to the barring, it was ultimately not overruled His last poll appearance placed him fourth.
 Analysts viewed his barring from the election with Guzmán as a leverage for other candidates, mainly Pedro Pablo Kuczynski, who managed to earn second place and qualify for the run-off against front-runner Keiko Fujimori.
 Kuczynski, a former ally of Acuña, was subsequently elected president in the run-off.

-Post-2016 presidential bid

 Although his presidential nomination was barred from the 2016 election, Alliance for Progress obtained 9.2% of the popular vote at parliamentary level, gaining 9 out of 130 seats in the Peruvian Congress.
 Following the constitutional dissolution of Congress on September 30, 2019, by president Martín Vizcarra, his party obtained 8.0% of the popular vote and 22 out of 130 seats at the 2020 snap parliamentary election.